Top 12 ways to help you get the best car insurance deal

-The Pass Plus driving course will give you experience with things you have not encountered in your driving lessons, such as driving on motorways and driving at night.
+The Pass Plus driving course will give you experience with things you have not encountered in your lessons, such as driving on motorways and at night.

 9. Be accurate about your mileage

-Be precise when giving your annual mileage, it’s true the lower the distance you drive, the less your insurance premium.
+Be precise when giving your annual mileage; the lower the distance you drive, the less your insurance premium.

 10. Add an experienced driver to your car insurance policy

-Adding an experienced named driver to your policy is another way to get you lower car insurance.
+Adding an experienced named driver is another way to lower your car insurance.

 11. Request a discount

-When you are shopping around, go back to your current insurer and ask them to beat your best quote.
+When shopping around, return to your current insurer and ask them to beat your best quote.

 12. Insurers offering breakdown cover

-Sometimes insurers offer car breakdown cover with the policy.
-You may find this is not the best price and level of cover available.
+Sometimes insurers provide car breakdown cover with the policy.
+This is not the best price and level of Cover available.

 Check out the breakdown services.
 They should give you a better deal.